YanniZhangYZ/Mitsuba_LPE/README.md

 ### Living room

-Different layers of ’Grey & White Room’ by <a href=" https://benedikt-bitterli.me/resources/">Wig42</a>, filtered by the LPE module developed in this project.
+Different layers of ’Grey & White Room’ by [Wig42](https://benedikt-bitterli.me/resources/), filtered by the LPE module developed in this project.
 Images are rendered with a maximum depth of 65 and a sample count of 512.

 <table border="1">
         <tr>